The Two-Stage Mixing Method

 By thoroughly mixing all of the dry ingredients together in the mixing bowl, you ensure not only the even distribution of leaveners but also the inclusion of small air pockets that will further assist in leavening during the rest of the mixing and baking process.
 You will not trap as much air with just the dry ingredients as you will in a creaming method with fat + sugar so that the resulting product will have a tighter crumb.

 In the next step, the eggs (high fat/high protein/emulsifiers) and fat are mixed together with a fraction of the liquid.

 So, what are we really doing here?

-The dry ingredients, with the focus on the flour, are being simultaneously coated with fat and agitated with a controlled amount of liquid.
-We are now able to produce a tender product with controlled gluten production (through controlling the amount of liquid added with the fat) while achieving a homogenous batter (the emulsifiers in the egg help with that).
+The dry ingredients, focusing on the flour, are simultaneously coated with fat and agitated with a controlled amount of liquid.
+We can now produce a tender product with controlled gluten production (by controlling the amount of liquid added to the fat) while achieving a homogenous batter (the emulsifiers in the egg help with that).

-This initial beating of dry + fats + eggs + small amount of liquid is what creates the structure of the batter, so don’t skimp on this stage.
+This initial beating of dry + fats + eggs + a small amount of liquid creates the batter's structure, so don’t skimp on this stage.
 Once the dry ingredients are moistened, beat the mixture on medium speed for a good 1 ½-2 minutes.
-This will help to beat a bit more air into the batter, capitalizing on the air that was already there from mixing the dry ingredients together.
+This will help to beat more air into the batter, capitalizing on the air that was already there from mixing the dry ingredients.